 - The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD)

 Yes, NDA provides access to a webservice for the Data Dictionary: https://nda.nih.gov/api/datadictionary/v2/

 Once the preparatory steps in FAQ I-8 have been completed, data is submitted through a process of validating files against NDA harmonization standards and uploading them using an application provided by the NDA.
 Contact us with any questions that you may have after reviewing the detailed steps, which can be found in your cluster Share section.

 Yes.
 The NDA Policy addresses informed consent concerns for both prospective studies and retrospective studies using existing data.
 In addition, the NIH has obtained a Certificate of Confidentiality and developed sample informed consent language.
-The NIH has also prepared a brochure for research participants.
-Although specific to the NDAR repository, this brochure may contain information useful for other research communities as well.

 The "Authorized Institutional Business Official" who can approve the Data Submission Agreement or other NDA forms is someone at your organization who has been designated as having the "Signing Official" or SO role in the NIH eRA Commons.
 In general, a Signing Official is a person working in a research organization's business or executive office who has the authority to bind the institution in legal agreements.
 This may include members of your sponsored programs office, contract management office, or a variety of other types of departments.
 Contact us if you do not know who at your institution has this role.